aldomatus-dev/javascript-utilities/README.md

 # javascript-utilities
-JavaScript utilities I've created for automation and integration work.
-Reusable functions I've built to solve common development challenges.
+JavaScript utilities I've created for automation and integration work, reusable functions I've built to solve common development challenges.

 _Reminder: These are general-purpose utilities.
-Client-specific code is never shared_
+Client-specific code is never shared._